neomjs/create-app/README.md

 <img width="1100px" src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/createApp/serverMyApp.png">

+The beauty inside this screen is:
+1. You can see 4 threads inside the bottom left edge of the console
+2. Your app as well as most parts of neo.mjs run within the App thread
+3. You get the real JS modules directly into your browser
+    1. No need to transpile JS code in this mode
+    2. No need for source-maps

 ## Viewing your app in dist modes
 For the dist versions you do ***not*** need a Chrome flag and they can run in Firefox & Safari.